The COVID-19 vaccine is safe and effective for pregnant people, says the NIH director | ExBulletin

 Vaccine experts interviewed by ABC News recommend that pregnant women should not be vaccinated because live attenuated vaccines such as measles, mumps and rubella can pose a theoretical risk of transmission to the fetus.
 However, Johnson & Johnson vaccines need to be safe because they do not contain live viruses.

-One study, quoted by Collins in a blog post, was led by a researcher at Northwestern University who studied people who were completely vaccinated during pregnancy.
+The study, quoted by Collins, was led by researchers at Northwestern University.
+They studied people who were completely vaccinated during pregnancy.

+According to ABC, researchers found that the vaccine did not affect pregnancy, fertility, menstruation, or puberty.

-The second study, cited by Collins, was led by researchers at the Beth Israel Deacones Medical Center and Harvard Medical School, and examined more than 100 women who chose either the Pfizer or Moderna vaccine.
+The second study cited by Collins is: Led by researchers at Beth Israel Deaconess Medical Center and Harvard Medical SchoolWe examined more than 100 women who chose either the Pfizer or Modana vaccine.
 Researchers have found that antibodies to COVID-19 in women after complete vaccination are also present in infant umbilical cord blood and breast milk.

-Previous studies published in American Journal of Obstetrics & Gynecology In March, Pfizer and Moderna vaccines were found to be safe and effective for pregnant and lactating people, who can pass protective antibodies to newborns.

 The researchers surveyed a group of 131 reproductive-age women vaccinated with Pfizer or Moderna, including 84 pregnant, 31 lactating, and 16 non-pregnant women.
 We found that antibody levels were similar in all groups.
 There were no significant differences in the side effects of the vaccine between pregnant and non-pregnant study participants.

 This study had some limitations.
 It was small and the participants were primarily white medical workers in a single city.
-On the other hand, this is the largest study in the group excluded from the first vaccine trial.
+Meanwhile, this is the largest study in the group excluded from the first vaccine trial, ABC reported.

-The World Health Organization (WHO) states that pregnant people at high risk of exposure to COVID-19 and those at risk of serious illness should be vaccinated.
+The· World Health Organization (WHO), pregnant people People at high risk of exposure to COVID-19 and at severe risk should be vaccinated.

 “Women are at increased risk of COVID-19 when they become pregnant, but there are few data to assess the safety of vaccines during pregnancy,” the WHO said in a statement.
 “Still, about this type of vaccine.
 Based on what we know, there is no specific reason to believe that there is a specific risk that outweighs the benefits of vaccination for pregnant women.
 Therefore, the risk of exposure to SARS-CoV-2 is high.
 Pregnant women (such as health care workers) or pregnant women with comorbidities that increase the risk of serious illness can be vaccinated in consultation with their health care provider.

-The Society of Obstetrics and Gynecology (ACOG) is a professional membership organization of OB-GYN and the Advisory Committee on Immunization Implementation of the CDC (ACIP).

-Similarly, the Maternal-Fetal Medicine Association (SMFM) recommends that pregnant people have access to the vaccine, and pregnant people “engage in shared decisions” with their doctors about the vaccine.
-It states that it is necessary.
+The· Recommended by the Maternal Fetal Medicine Association (SMFM) Pregnant people have access to the vaccine, and pregnant people should “engage in shared decisions” with their doctors about the vaccine.

 “In general, SMFM engages in making pregnant women accessible to the COVID-19 vaccine at all stages of future vaccine campaigns, and for her and her healthcare professionals to make common decisions regarding vaccine receipt.
 It is highly recommended that … the mRNA vaccine, which is likely to be the first vaccine available, does not contain live viruses, but rather induces humoral and cellular immune responses through the use of viral mRNAs. ” “Healthcare professionals also need to advise patients that the theoretical risk of harm to the fetus from the mRNA vaccine is very low,” the Society said in a statement. “